Creating the Appropriate Environment Requires Whole-hearted Involvement

 Then she was cast as Dorothy in “The Wizard of Oz.”
 The ruby slippers she wore, framed in a Plexiglas box, are still hanging above her desk at home.
 That experience must have been life-changing.

 Thus, when Nastya admitted that acting is her professional goal, I braced myself — it’s such a competitive and ruthless world.
 But I said nothing to reveal my unease.
-She asked to enroll in Lee Strasberg Theater & Film Institute (Marilyn Monroe studied there) and to attend a sleep-away performing arts camp in upstate New York.
+She asked to enroll in Lee Strasberg Theater & Film Institute (Marilyn Monroe studied there).

 Nastya learned a great deal at camp; she was privileged to participate in “Hair” as the youngest member of the ensemble!
 Obviously, I could not take my eyes off her during both performances that were given to the parents.
 What a wonderful feeling!
 I took her to see the show on Broadway in New York to complete the celebration.
 It was another milestone.